What is Infrared Sauna Therapy?

 It is important to note; both a cold and flu are caused by viruses.
 However, a cold can typically be relieved with over the counter medication, drinking a lot of fluids and rest.
 On the other hand, the flu virus has to be diagnosed by a doctor and you will likely be prescribed an antiviral medication.

-Click here to book your appointment and experience all the benefits the Infrared Sauna has to offer.
+Book your appointment here and experience all the benefits the Infrared Sauna has to offer.

 Posted by: Ciara Prendergast, CNP, Certified CH Therapist